 Previously she received a MA in Painting from Purdue University in Indiana and BFA from the Maryland Institute College of Art.

 Garmey has received individual artists grants from the Maryland State Arts Council (2015, 2012, 2002) and the Mayors Advisory Committee on Arts and Culture (1990).
-She was a semi-finalist for the Trawick Prize in 2014.
+She was a finalist for the Trawick Prize in 2021 and a semi-finalist for the Trawick Prize in 2014.

 She creates imagery inspired by her collection of natural objects and materials and taxidermy animals.
 Her meditations on nature use a variety of media approaches: painting, cut paper, book arts, drawing, installation and light.